 The Future is Bright for Chemists

-The Chemistry Department at Carthage provides experiences that lead to regional and national conference presentations, which prepare students to be successful in competitive graduate, medical, and pharmacy schools, and obtain fantastic jobs in chemical industry.
+The Chemistry Department at Carthage provides experiences that lead to regional and national conference presentations, which prepare students to be successful in competitive graduate, medical, and pharmacy schools, and obtain fantastic jobs in the chemical industry.

 All Chemistry Department faculty at Carthage involve undergraduate students in their research.
 Ongoing research projects include quantifying chloride from road salting in nearby water sources, using NMR spectroscopy to study the mechanisms of oxidation reactions, and using NMR spectroscopy to explore model membranes and chiral polymers.
 Students also conduct independent research during the semester and through such programs as the Summer Undergraduate Research Experience.
 Research students have presented their research at national meetings in San Francisco, Washington, San Diego, Orlando, and New Orleans.
 Chemistry students also have performed summer research off campus at Cornell University, the University of Minnesota, Virginia Tech, the Medical College of Wisconsin, and other research universities.

 Modern Facilities and Equipment

 Carthage students, even in their first and second years, use modern equipment and instrumentation in their laboratory courses and independent research.
 The Carthage science center is new in 2015.
 Our science labs contain the following instruments: a 400 MHz Nuclear Magnetic Resonance Spectrometer, gas chromatography mass spectrometer (GC-MS), gas and high pressure liquid chromatographs, ultraviolet-visible and infrared spectrophotometers, an atomic absorption spectrometer, and a computation and visualizing laboratory dedicated to scientific computing and chemical drawing.
 Learn more about Carthage chemistry facilities.